raulgonzalezcz/Double-Linked-List-in-Java/README.md

 # Double-Linked-List-in-Java
 Example of a double linked list which uses a java window frame.
-You can add, delete and search for data throug the proposed GUI.
+You can add, delete and search for data through the proposed GUI.

 ## Programming language
 ```[java]